brikis98/yevgeniy-brikman-homepage/_posts/2012-01-01-the-startup-of-you.md

 The book does meander into the "self-help" flavor at times and the "you should REALLY be using LinkedIn" at other times.
 However, for the most part, it's full of compelling anecdotes, good advice on networking, and a strong theme of personal growth and adaptation.

+## Quotes

-My favorite part:
+My favorite quote:

-"Opportunities do not float like clouds.
+> Opportunities do not float like clouds.
 They are firmly attached to individuals.
-If you're looking for an opportunity, you're really looking for people."
+If you're looking for an opportunity, you're really looking for people.

 ## Rating